playframework/playframework/documentation/manual/javaGuide/tutorials/zentasks/JavaGuide3.md

 }
 ```

 You can read more about the [[template language here|JavaTemplates]].
 Basically, it allows you to access your java objects in a type safe manner.
 Under the hood we use Scala.
 Most of the pretty constructs you see (like `map`, `case` and `=>`) come from Scala.
-But you don't really need to learn Scala to write play templates, just a small amount will allow you to do almost anything.
+But you don't really need to learn Scala to write Play templates, just a small amount will allow you to do almost anything.

 Ok, now refresh the dashboard.

 [[images/dashboard1.png]]

-Not pretty but it works!
+Not pretty, but it works!

 As we write more pages, we are probably going to run into cases where we need to render tasks again, and all that code to render a single task is going to end up being duplicated.
 Let's use the template composition concept we learnt earlier to pull this logic into something like a function that we can call from many places.